victoryang1/DAT-BOS-16/projects/final-projects/readme.md

 ### **Final Project, pt.
 3**

 Exploratory data analysis is a crucial and informative step in the data process.
 In this assignment, you will build off of your previous work, by first confirming a dataset, then exploring and visualizing your analysis in order to effectively tell your data's story.
-You'll create an iPython notebook that explores your data mathematically, using a python visualiation package.
+You'll create an iPython notebook that explores your data mathematically, using a python visualization package.

 - **Goal**: Confirm your data and create an exploratory analysis notebook with stat analysis and visualization.
 - **[Detailed Spec File](./03-exploratory-analysis/readme.md)**